pradeepsinngh/Quick-Machine-Learning-Notes/README.md

 Which machine learning model you choose depends on the type of data that you have.
 There are two main types of data: **labeled** and **unlabeled**.
 When you have labeled data, you use supervised learning.
 When you have unlabeled data, you use unsupervised learning.

 #### How does learning from experience E work?
 Before getting into training, I think it is important to note how training data is fed into a machine learning model.
 Typically our data is arrange into matrices where each row is a single **instance** or example observations, and each column is a **feature** or variable.
 Therefore, you can think of a matrix as many instances arranged in rows.

 When we train a model, we are actually feeding this matrix row by row into model.

 Think of your model as a hypothesis (a function) which maps input features (or independent variables) to some target feature (or dependent variable).
 There are two main types of relationships between the independent variables and the dependent variable: **linear** and **non-linear**.

 #### What is the performance measure P and how is it measured?

-There are many **evaluation metrics** for determining how the performance measure P but they need to be carefully selected based on the type of problem you are solving.
+There are many **evaluation metrics** for determining how the performance measure P but they need to be selected based on the type of problem you are solving.
 For example, in a classification problem where we want to know where an instance is true or false, we can use the classification accuracy metric which is the simply percentage of correctly classified instances.

 However, you must be careful in choosing your evaluation metric.
 The classification accuracy metric performs poorly in certain cases such as when the training data is skewed (e.g. 90% true, 10% false).
 When your training data is skewed, your model may decide to classify all instances as true since it appears most often.
 This would still give you a 90% classification accuracy, but would render our model useless.